-Tricia Wilson began her motherhood journey over thirty years ago.
+Tricia Wilson began her motherhood journey over thirty-two years ago.
 Amidst the ups and downs of parenting three biological sons and two adopted daughters, she overhauled both her parenting and faith perspective and practice.
 She has now found what she was looking for: grace and peace as a mom, wife, friend, and human being.
-She is an author, speaker, and Circle of Security Parenting facilitator and lives in Raleigh, North Carolina.
+She is a Circle of Security Parenting facilitator, advocate, and author and lives in Raleigh, North Carolina.

-I am a God lover, wife of Mark, and mom to five children, three who came to us through birth and two who came by adoption.
+I am married to Mark and together we parent five children, three who came to us through birth and two who came by adoption.
 In the realm of faith, I consider myself a recovering Christian legalist in active pursuit of living into more grace for myself and others.
 Parenting has changed me more than any other thing in life.
 This is a place for me to chronicle and share my story and journey as a parent, adoptive mom, and person of faith trying to make sense of it all.

 This was the beginning of a crack in my parenting paradigm.
 But things were rolling along in reasonable fashion, so there was no impetus for real change.
 Enter our daughters.
 They came to us, via living in an orphanage, at the ages of 18 and 22 months.
 Though our adoption agency had responsibly educated us and challenged us to see that parenting children who have experienced early relational trauma requires different skills, we still weren’t so sure about that.
 Love is enough is a very common misconception for adoptive parents – well, that and the parenting skills I already possessed.